Primary Spine Care

 PART 2 Full Agenda

-Mark Studin DC, FASBE(C), DAAMLP, DAAPM: Current trends in healthcare and the unfortunate opportunities COVID has presented.
-Lawyers need answers to carriers lowering settlements during the pandemic, and you will learn how to be there solution.
+Mark Studin DC, FASBE(C), DAAMLP, DAAPM: Current healthcare trends and the state of chiropractic in the COVID-19 era.
+Lawyers: New legal rulings that make referrals EASY.
+Learn why lawyers will run after certain doctors purely on the DC's clinical excellence.
 ER's and Urgent Care Centers are to capacity testing and treating.
-They need a solution for spinal issues, and you will learn how to position your practice to be that solution that will last well-beyond COVID.
-MD's still have no solution for mechanical spine issues and what is required to shift referrals to the DC.
+They need a solution for mechanical spinal issues, and you will learn how to position your practice to be that solution that will last well-beyond COVID.
 Trends tell us where the marketplace has shifted, and we have created a business strategy to meet those needs.

 Mark Studin DC, DAAMLP, DAAPM, FASBE(C), The latest nomenclature in MRI spine interpretation [lots of changes], and incorporating spinal biomechanics to create an accurate diagnosis and get paid.
 The reason medicine gets paid more than chiropractic is they have demonstrable diagnostics.
 We must institute protocols that WE ALREADY HAVE to confirm patho-neuro-biomechanical lesions [Subluxations] are present.
 A "MASTER CLASS" in Strain-Sprain in fully understanding the permanency of this connective tissue disorder and how to certify long-term care with a demonstrable diagnosis.